uhh-lt/NLP_ThumbnailAnnotator/docs/DEV.md

 #### ThumbnailCrawler Package
 ##### `ThumbnailCrawler`
 This package contains the `ThumbnailCrawler` - a Singleton class to search the `Thumbnail`s for a given `CaptionToken`.
 This is done pretty straightforward by quering a `IThumbnailsource` with a `CaptionToken`.
-In the current version there is only implementation of the interface - the `ShutterstockSource` - but additional implementations could be used very easy.
+In the current version there is one implementation of the interface - the `ShutterstockSource` - but additional implementations could be used very easy.
 In order to receive a specified number of URLs to the images, the value of the `CaptionToken` is used as query parameter to make a HTTP GET request to the <b>[Shutterstock REST API](https://developers.shutterstock.com/)</b>.
 If the number of returned results is less than the specified, only the head/last Token of the `CaptionToken` is used since it holds the most general description.
 Then, for each of those URLs a `Thumbnail` get's instantiated and it's priority is initialized with '1'.

-The `ThumbnailCrawler` contains a managed `ExecutorService` since of getting `Thumbnails` is done in parallel.
+The `ThumbnailCrawler` contains a managed `ExecutorService` since getting `Thumbnails` is done in parallel.
 For each `CaptionToken` a `CrawlerAgent` gets instantiated which performs the crawling for that `CaptionToken`.

 ![](./architecture/ThumbnailCrawler.png)

 ### DB Module
-As the name suggests, in this module the database layer is implemented.
+As the name suggests, in this module the database layer is located.
 The database used, is the famous NoSQL, in-memory database called <b>[Redis](https://redis.io/)</b>.
 The module uses the simple Key-Value-Store to store the `Entity`s by an Id of type `String`.
 To make things easy and accessible in the API module the Module heavily depends on the <b>[Spring-Boot Framework](https://spring.io/projects/spring-boot)</b>, specially the <b>Spring-Boot-Data-Redis Component</b>.
 This package has high code coverage since it's curcible for the overall functionallity of the API.

 #### Redis Configuration
 The connection to <b>[Redis](https://redis.io/)</b> is configured in the `RedisConfig`.
-There are two Spring profiles, that specify the connection when running the API locally or inside <b>[docker-compose](https://docs.docker.com/compose/)</b>.
+There are two Spring profiles, that specify the connection to the database when running the API locally or inside <b>[docker-compose](https://docs.docker.com/compose/)</b>.

 #### Subpackages
 The module has four subpackages:
 - entity
 	- This subpackage contains the `Entitiy` POJOs `ThumbnailEntity`, `CaptionTokenEntitiy` and `CrawlerResultEntity` which are the Entity/DTO representations of the respective `DomainObject`s from the domain model in the Core Module.
 Those POJOs are persisted in a [Redis](https://redis.io/) Key-Value-Store.
 - mapper
 	- This subpackage contains the `IMapper` extensions to map between the `Entitiy` and `DomainObject` POJOs.
-The implementation of the interfaces in here get generated during the build phase of [Maven](https://maven.apache.org) by the <b>[MapStruct Code Generator](http://mapstruct.org/)</b>.
+The implementations of the interfaces in this package get generated during the build phase of [Maven](https://maven.apache.org) by the <b>[MapStruct Code Generator](http://mapstruct.org/)</b>.
 - repository
  	- This subpackage contains the `CURDRepository` interfaces used to store and receive the respective `Entities` from the `entitiy` package.
 - service
 	- This subpackage holds the `DBService`, which is a `@Service` class that wraps, extends and eases access to the repositories.
 This is mostly used in the API Module.
 Since the

 ### API Module
-This module is responsible to expose the REST API Resources to work with the <b>Thumbnail Annotator</b>.
+This module is responsible to expose the REST API Resources in order to interact with the <b>Thumbnail Annotator</b>.
 It connects the domain model functionallity of the Core Module with the DB Module.
 Since this package should hold as less logic as possible there are only three classes.
 The module also heavily depends on the <b>[Spring-Boot Framework](https://spring.io/projects/spring-boot)</b>, specially the <b>Spring-Boot-Starter-Web Component</b>.
 #### Components
 - `Application`
-	- This is the class with the only main-function of the wholeand therefore the main entry point.
+	- This is the class that holds the main-function of the project and therefore is the main entry point.
 Since it's a `SpringBootApplication` it loads the `APIController` class in the Context and exposed the resources with an internal TomCat-Server.

 - `APIController`
 	- This is the main component of the API and specifies and exposes the API Resources.
 Since the code is very well documented, please have a look at it to get more details.